emqx/emqx-docs/en_US/file-transfer/client.md

 Upon receiving the `finish` command, EMQX verifies that it has received all the segments necessary to assemble the file.
 If the file is successfully exported and its checksum is valid, EMQX responds with a success return code (RC).
 In case of any errors, an appropriate error response is sent.

-## Client SDK Sample
+## Client Code Sample

-Refer to [Python](https://github.com/emqx/emqx-ft/blob/main/src/emqx_ft/main.py) to get the client SDK sample.
+Refer to [demonstrational Python client](https://github.com/emqx/emqx-ft/blob/main/src/emqx_ft/main.py) to get the client code sample.